coldman07/CryptDir/README.md

-## 🚀 CryptDir_Pro
+## 🚀 CryptDir

-CryptDir_Pro is a lightweight Python tool that allows you to encrypt and decrypt the contents of all files within a directory using the Fernet symmetric encryption algorithm.
+CryptDir is a lightweight Python tool that allows you to encrypt and decrypt the contents of all files within a directory using the Fernet symmetric encryption algorithm.
 The tool ensures that the contents of files are secured, while leaving the directory structure intact.

 ## 🔒 Features
 - Encrypt/Decrypt File Contents: Secure the contents of all files in a directory.